microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-list-owners.md

 [!INCLUDE [limited-info](../../includes/limited-info.md)]

 > [!NOTE]
-> There is a [known issue](../../../concepts/known-issues.md#applicationreadwriteownedby-permission-allows-an-app-to-read-apps-it-doesnt-own) with the *Application.Read.OwnedBy* app-only permission.
+> There is a [known issue](/graph/known-issues#applicationreadwriteownedby-permission-allows-an-app-to-read-apps-it-doesnt-own) with the *Application.Read.OwnedBy* application permission.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->